playframework/playframework.com/public/markdown/community-process.md

 ### Design and house keeping decisions

-The primary place for discussion about the design of Play and how the Play project is run is the [play-framework-dev](https://groups.google.com/forum/#!forum/play-framework-dev) mailing list.
+The primary place for discussion about the design of Play and how the Play project is run is the [Play Framework Forum](https://github.com/playframework/playframework/discussions).
 All major new features, refactorings or changes to the project should first be discussed in this forum.
 The aim of the discussions is to reach an understanding on whether the task will be done, and how it will be done.
 When a new topic is posted, interested parties are encouraged to comment with their affirmation or concerns.

 While Lightbend ultimately has the last word on all decisions here, as much as possible we will endeavor to reach a consensus in the majority of the community.